A Sunday Stroll to Bodiam Castle

 Please bring snacks to sustain you and plenty of water.
 There are shops near the start of the walk but there are none once we get going.
 Bodiam Castle has a café and shop.

-For lunch, as this is a sociable starter walk, we will have lunch at the Castle Inn at Bodiam.
+For lunch, as this is a sociable walk, we will have lunch at the Castle Inn at Bodiam.